Student Financial Services - SFS

 All students may appeal their disqualification by completing and submitting an appeal form available at the office of Student Financial Services, or on-line at lasierra.edu/sfs/docs-forms/.

 Appeals will be reviewed on a case-by-case basis, and the student may be required to have an in-person interview before a decision is made.
-An appeal may be denied, approved for one quarter on a warning basis, approved on probation with an academic plan for one or more quarters, or approved for the remainder of the academic year without conditions.
-No more than one warning period will be issued per student.
+An appeal may be denied, approved on probation with an academic plan for one or more quarters, or approved for the remainder of the academic year without conditions.

 Students who wish to be granted a probationary period must present an academic plan, prepared in consultation with their academic coach/advisor, which will bring them back into compliance with the academic progress standards within a minimum time frame.
 No probationary period will extend beyond three consecutive terms of attendance.
 Students who fail to fulfill any portion of an academic plan during any term will be disqualified for aid for subsequent terms, regardless of the original length of the academic plan.